PaulTA91/FEWD-resit/README.md

 # FEWD Resit 2023

-This repository can be cloned locally and is run by navigating to the local directory and running
+To run this applicaiton locally please clone, navigate to the directory and run the following commands:

+### `npm install`

-### npm start
+### `npm start`

 ## Deployment

-this application has been fully deployed and can be found at the following link:
+This application has been fully deployed and can be found at the following link: [https://fewd-resit-p-armstrong.onrender.com/](https://fewd-resit-p-armstrong.onrender.com/)

 ## Issues

-Wihle the application allows a user to add an item to the favourites list the process is not working correctly.
+While the application allows a user to add an item to the favourites list the process is not working correctly.
 A user may add a city but it will not display until a full refresh is performed.
 Removing a city also removes all recently added cities.
 This could be session related as some items remain but testing is inconclusive.

 ## Getting Started with Create React App